aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/lock-cells-to-protect-them/_index.md

 type: docs
 weight: 130
 url: /javascript-cpp/how-to-lock-cells-to-protect-them/
-description: This article shows you code explaining how to lock cells to protect them using Aspose.Cells for JavaScript via C++.
+description: This article provides code that shows how to lock cells to protect them using Aspose.Cells for JavaScript via C++.
 keywords: JavaScript Lock Cells to Protect Them, How to Lock Cells to Protect Them using JavaScript, Lock Cells to Protect Them in JavaScript.
 ---